exercism/python/concepts/dicts/about.md

 'Unknown'
 ```

-You can also use the `del` statement to remove a single or multiple entries.
+You can also use the `del` statement to remove one or more entries.
-A `KeError` is raised if the entry to be removed is not found in the dictionary:
+A `KeyError` is raised if the entry to be removed is not found in the dictionary:

 ```python
 >>> wombat = {'name': 'Wombat',